tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Aug 18 2007

-Cameron Conroy (a 64-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Cameron Conroy (a 64-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Cameron Conroy sometimes preached his views to theists, but still felt afraid.
 Cameron Conroy slowly breathed in and out to calm his nerves.

 Cameron Conroy used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Cameron Conroy argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.